janaipakos/janaipakos.github.io/_posts/2016-09-07-setting-up-a-haskell-project.md

 date: 2016-09-07T00:00:00.000Z
 ---

 I haven't found the perfect Haskell IDE yet.
 Atom and Sublime both have alright.
-Testing is done through `hlint` and there is ghc support in both.
+Testing is done through `hlint` and there is GHC support in both.
 Unfortunately, I have had bad luck getting `stylish-haskell` to run in either.
 Nevertheless, Atom is my preferred, through its packages `language-haskell`, `ide-haskell`, and `haskell-ghc-mod`.

 Here are some notes I made after a day of messing with Haskell's package system.